Caesars Superdome: Early history (1975–2004)

-The New Orleans Saints opened the 1975 NFL season at the Superdome, losing 21–0 to the Cincinnati Bengals in the first regular-season game in the facility.
+The New Orleans Saints moved into the Superdome in 1975; the home opener on September 28 was a 21–0 shutout loss to the Cincinnati Bengals in the first regular-season game in the facility.
 Tulane Stadium, the original home of the Saints, was condemned for destruction on the day the Superdome opened.

 The first Super Bowl played in the stadium was Super Bowl XII in January 1978, the first in prime time.

 The original artificial turf playing surface in the Superdome was produced and developed by Monsanto (which made the first artificial playing surface for sports, AstroTurf) specifically for the Superdome, and was named "Mardi Grass".

-The Superdome replaced the first generation "Mardi Grass" surface to the next-generation FieldTurf surface midway through the 2003 football season on November 16.
+The Superdome replaced the first generation "Mardi Grass" surface with the next-generation infilled FieldTurf midway through the 2003 season, on November 16.